Justinas-coder/crypto-task/README.md

-1 -  in which you can manage your assets and see values.
+1 -  Application can manage your your crypto assets and see values.

 - You can create two entities in this API: User and Asset:
 - User can CRUD his Assets.